serp-spider/documentation/docs/search-engine/google/parse-page.md

 ## Classical Video

-This type of result is very similar with the classical result, but it refers to a video result.
+This type an extension of the [classical result](#classical), but it refers to a video result.

 The video result can be illustrated with either a thumbnail or a large image.

-These results are the common natural results that have always existed in google.

 ![Classical Results](images/result-types/classical_video.png)